AKushWarrior/steel_crypt/README.md

 - [x] Tackle adding an RSA solution
 - [x] Create a more complete password solution
 - [x] Add more detailed example
-- [ ] Update Reading to reflect new algorithms
 - [ ] ???
-(Leave feature requests in issue tracker, and they'll end up here!)
+(Leave feature requests in the issue tracker, and they'll end up here!)

 ---